 - Students are able to renew their scholarship each year provided the student takes at least 15 credits every semester, maintains a 3.2 or higher GPA, maintains eligibility at their home institution and submits the recertification application by January 15 of each academic year.

-A limited number of private AU scholarships that are funded annually or through an endowment by gifts from donors are available.
-Eligible applicants are automatically reviewed, and a separate scholarship application is not required.
-Criteria may be based on merit, academic program, need or other factors as designated by the donor.
+AU is fortunate to have a number of annual and endowed scholarships that are funded by generous donors.
+Scholarships vary by school and may be based on merit, academic program, need or other factors as designated by the donor.